Weekend in Calais

 There are cycle routes everywhere and they are well sign-posted.
 Cycling in the region is hugely popular with routes ranging from flat to full out hills that will really be a challenge for most people.
 You can pick up cycle route maps from any of the Tourist Offices and if you need to hire a bike they will also help with this.

 There are dozens of art galleries and museums but some are better than others.
 Our favourite destinations for art tours are Lille, Roubaix where you’ll find a wonderful art gallery in an art deco swimming pool and Arras.
-With the opening of the Lens Louvre in December 2012 with its long awaited fabulous exhibitions of material from the Louvre Paris, we will be spoiled for choice.
-In fact, Nord Pas-de-Calais has the highest concentration of museums in France – art lovers will find something to hold their attention in every major town.
+The Louvre in Lens, with its fabulous exhibitions sourced from collections of the Louvre Paris, is superb.

 There are numerous opportunities for fishing in the region though trout fishing seems to be the most popular form.
 You can also find perch, black bass and carp.
 Tourist offices will carry details of where and when and how to get a permit and you can pick up tackle and bait from some supermarkets and from sports shops.
 Sea fishing is permitted from jetties and beaches and some seaside ports offer boat trips.
 Boulogne has the largest fishing port in France so you can always buy the fish and there are some great seafood restaurants in nearby Etaples where you will also find a museum dedicated to all things nautical and the largest commonwealth war cemetery in the region.